Matt Butcher (musician)

-Matt Butcher (born 5 August 1983 in Birmingham, England) is an English folk, Americana, country, independent recording artist from Orlando, Florida.
+Matt Butcher (born 5 August 1983) is an English folk, Americana, country, independent recording artist from Orlando, Florida.
 Butcher, former lead singer of Orlando's The Heathens, recorded his first solo album during the summer of 2008.
-Entitled Me and My Friends, the album was released independently in the fall of 2008 and was voted one of the ten best of that year in the Orlando Sentinel.
+Entitled Me and My Friends, the album was released independently in autumn 2008 and was voted one of the ten best of that year in the Orlando Sentinel.

 History

 Born in England in 1983, Butcher spent his youth moving with his family; first to London, then to Amsterdam then to Colorado Springs before finally settling in Orlando in 1999.
 Learning to play the guitar at an early age, Butcher soon joined a series of local bands in Orlando, culminating with a position as lead singer and songwriter for The Heathens.
 The band enjoyed moderate success, releasing one album, "Big White House", and touring the East Coast of the United States.
 After leaving The Heathens in August 2006 to pursue his own songwriting, Matt Butcher began playing with a series of different musicians to find a sound quality that would suit his distinctive style.
 Having opened as a solo artist for The Avett Brothers, Conor Oberst, and The Felice Brothers Butcher was ready to add additional instruments to fully accompany his songs.